OHI-Science/ohiprep_v2025/globalprep/spp/v2025/README.md

 NOTE: This is code taken from https://github.com/oharac/spp_risk_dists

 Written by: Casey C. O'Hara
-Updated by: Carmen Hoyt
+Updated by: Carmen Hoyt (2025)

 Here is an overview of the organization of files and data:

 ### Data

-Most of the data used in this comes from the IUCN API, which is called on in the scripts. **However, you will need to download the new species range maps from these datasources for step 5:**
+Most of the data used in this comes from the IUCN API, which is called on in the scripts.
+The API may change from year to year, so it is important to stay up to date on the documentation (see [rredlist](https://cran.r-project.org/web/packages/rredlist/rredlist.pdf)).  **However, you will need to download the new species range maps from these datasources for step 5:**

 * __Reference__:
     * IUCN 2024.
 The IUCN Red List of Threatened Species.
 Version 2025-1. <http://www.iucnredlist.org>.